mbadu1/sql-guidebook/README.md

 ![alt text](image.png)

 Query 2: Aggregation with GROUP BY and HAVING

-Business Question: Which departments have more than 2 students and what's their average GPA?
+Question: Which departments have more than 2 students and what's their average GPA?

 SQL Concepts: GROUP BY, HAVING, COUNT, AVG, MIN, MAX, ROUND

 Query:

 sqlSELECT
     m.department,
     COUNT(s.student_id) as student_count,